 A March 2018 meeting kindly hosted by the London College of Communications looked at access to suitable spaces for the creative sector in Southwark and how to measure and demonstrate the social value of the arts.
 In this session William Austion presented his "Section 106 Advice: Straightforward Advice for Southwark’s Creative Economy."

-Our next meeting in June 2018 will include a short workshop to feed into the Mayor's Cultural Strategy for London.
+The June 2018 included a short workshop to feed into the Mayor's Cultural Strategy for London.